lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 Note that the tool-inserted DFT controller may assert the `dft_hold_tap_sel_i` during a test (e.g. boundary scan) in which case the `pinmux` will temporarily pause sampling of the TAP selection straps.

+Also, it should be noted that the pad attributes of all JTAG IOs will be gated to all-zero temporarily, while the JTAG is enabled (this does not affect the values in the CSRs).
+This is to ensure that any functional attributes like inversion or pull-ups / pull-downs do not interfere with the JTAG while it is in use.

 For more information about the life cycle states, see [Life Cycle Controller Specification]({{< relref "hw/ip/lc_ctrl/doc" >}}) and the [Life Cycle Definition Table]({{< relref "doc/security/specs/device_life_cycle/_index.md#manufacturing-states" >}}).